-Shin splints is the general term given to pain on our shins.
-This can be directly on the shin bone itself, pain on the inside of the shin (medial shin splints also known as Medial Tibial Stress Syndrome) or pain on the outside of the shin (lateral shin splints).
-There is much controversy around what shin splints actually are, whether it’s inflammation of muscles, tendons, bone tissue of the tibia or all of them together.
+Shin splints is the general term attributed to pain on our shins.
+This can be directly on the shin bone itself or either pain on the inside of the shin (medial shin splints also known as Medial Tibial Stress Syndrome) or pain on the outside of the shin (lateral shin splints).
+There is much controversy around what shin splints actually are, whether it’s inflammation of muscles, tendons, bone tissue of the tibia or all.

 Signs and Symptoms